 If this is your situation, someone at Social Security may ask you questions to decide if they think you need a representative payee.
 This is rather important, as it may affect how your money is handled for the rest of your life!
 Learn more about Representative Payee Questions

 They will probably send you a short work report form.
 They are checking to see if you worked after your established onset date.

-If you worked and made more than $1,170 per month, they may look into this more.
-If you worked and did not notify Social Security that you had started working, they may look into this more.
+If you worked and made more than SGA, they may look into this more, particularly if you did not notify Social Security about the work.
 If what you write on this form does not match your IRS records, they may look into this more.

-You will receive a letter telling you your monthly check amount and backpay amount.
+After your SSI interview, you will receive a letter telling you your monthly check amount and back pay amount.
 This information may also appear online.

 The amounts listed on your online account may change.
 Sometimes while they are calculating your check, they write one thing, and the next day it says something else.
 If you call them, you also may get wildly different answers at this point.

 Even the letters they mail you are not always accurate at this point.
 Sometimes they write you are getting only SSI and not SSDI, when you know that is not true.
 Sometimes they write you are going to get huge bundles of back pay from both SSI and SSDI.
 Sadly, that is usually not true either.

 You can receive your money by direct deposit into your bank account or on a Direct Express card.